Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Canonical and microcanonical ensembles of weighted networks

 which is also known as Boltzmann entropy.
 Note that $\mathbf{W}^*$ has the same meaning as in Eq.~\eqref{can-entropy-G}, therefore both the canonical and microcanonical entropies are equal to minus the log of the corresponding probability, evaluated in any state $\mathbf{W}^*$ realizing the hard constraint in Eq.~\eqref{eq_hard}.

 Note that, although the derivation of $P_{\textrm{mic}}(\mathbf{W}|\vec{s}^*)$ is formally much more direct than that of $P_{\textrm{can}}(\mathbf{W}|\vec{\beta}^*)$ in the conjugate canonical ensemble, its explicit calculation is more challenging, as it requires the combinatorial enumeration of all the $\Omega_{\vec{s}^*}$ weighted networks with strength sequence $\vec{s}^*$ (as a side remark, it is precisely the local nature of $\vec{s}^*$ that makes the calculation of $\Omega_{\vec{s}^*}$ daunting).
-Here, we will employ a recently proposed saddle-point method that produces an asymptotic formula, for a generic discrete system under a $K$-dimensional vector $\vec{C}^*$ of \emph{non-redundant} constraints, for the number $\Omega_{\vec{C}^* }$ of microcanonical configurations~\cite{squartini2017reconnecting}.
-Here, non-redundant means that none of the $K$ constraints is ineffective (e.g. it is not a replica of a combination of the other $K-1$ constraints).
+Here, we will employ a recently proposed saddle-point asymptotic formula, for a generic discrete system under a $K$-dimensional vector $\vec{C}^*$ of \emph{effective} (see Sec.~\ref{sec:math}) constraints, for the number $\Omega_{\vec{C}^* }$ of microcanonical configurations~\cite{squartini2017reconnecting}.
 The formula uses only conjugate canonical quantities, namely the canonical entropy $S^*_{\textrm{can}}$ and the $K\times K$ covariance matrix $\mathbf{\Sigma}^*$ among the $K$ constraints in the canonical ensemble, and reads~\cite{squartini2017reconnecting}

 where $\{\lambda^*_k\}_{k=1}^K$ are the eigenvalues of $\mathbf{\Sigma}^*$.
 The symbol $O(x)$ indicates a quantity with a finite limit when divided by $x$ as $n\to\infty$, i.e. $O(x)$ is asymptotically of the same order as $x$.
 Note that, since covariance matrices are positive semidefinite, $\lambda^*_k\ge 0$ for all $k$.
 Moreover, since the constraints are assumed to be non-redundant, then $\lambda^*_k> 0$ for all $k$~\cite{squartini2017reconnecting} (if some of the constraints were redundant, there would be certain zero eigenvalues rendering the above equation inapplicable; that is why the formula should be applied to a maximal set of $K$ non-redundant constraints).
 Finally, if these eigenvalues grow sufficiently fast as $n\to\infty$, then the product on the right hand side becomes irrelevant, in which case the knowledge of $S^*_{\textrm{can}}$ and $\det(2\pi\mathbf{\Sigma^*})$ is enough in order to characterize the asymptotics of $\Omega_{\vec{C}^*}$.